 Here's how polio spreads and how well vaccines protect against the disease.

 What is polio?

 Polio is a highly infectious disease caused by the poliovirus.
 The disease was eradicated in the U.S. in 1979, and the country hasn't seen a case of domestically acquired wild polio since.
-The recent New York patient was infected with vaccine-derived polio, a strain linked to live virus from an oral polio vaccine not administered in the U.S. It marks the first U.S. of vaccine-derived polio since 2013.
+The recent New York patient was infected with vaccine-derived polio, a strain linked to weakened, live virus from an oral polio vaccine that's no longer administered in the U.S. It marks the first U.S. of vaccine-derived polio since 2013.

 “[For] public health people everywhere, like myself, this just makes us want to cry," said Lynelle Phillips, an assistant teaching professor at the University of Missouri School of Health Professions and board president of the Missouri Immunization Coalition.

 "Hopefully this is just an aberrant situation and we can get it under control," she said.
 "But my heart breaks for that person that has flaccid paralysis from a totally preventable disease.”